 Regardless of the reason, anyone deciding for themselves, having the support of their families and being 18 years or older is eligible to register with Elon’s first-person consent program.

-Director Dianne Person has helped the program become a beacon of educational support for donors and their families, guiding them from life to death.
+Director Dianne Person, who developed the Anatomical Gift Program advanced the program to become a beacon of educational support for donors and their families, guiding them from life to death.
 This growth and impact of the program is not just a statistic but a testament to the hope and inspiration it brings to the community, especially the students whose education is enriched by the selfless act of the “silent teachers.”

 “No two bodies are alike, but one thing they do have in common is that they chose to teach after death,” says Person.
 “We hold immense respect and gratitude for our donors, so we compassionately refer to them as our ‘silent teachers.’
 They are with us to teach our students head-to-toe anatomy.’”